 The body’s immune system plays an important role in fighting cancer.
 The immune system is a group of special cells and proteins that protect the body from infection or disease.
 Immunotherapy works by enabling certain parts of a person's immune system to better recognize and fight cancer.
+Immunotherapy may also affect normal healthy cells.
 Immunotherapy is not chemotherapy or radiation therapy.
 It uses the body’s own immune system to slow or stop cancer growth and is given as an infusion.

 Depending on what type of lung cancer you have, immunotherapy may be a treatment option for you.
-If you have stage 3 NSCLC, there is a treatment option available for people whose cancer can't be removed by surgery, and has not progressed after a combination of chemotherapy and radiation therapy.
+If you have stage 3 NSCLC, there is a treatment option available for people whose cancer can’t be removed by surgery and has not progressed after concurrent chemotherapy and radiation therapy.

 The immune system may see cancer cells as foreign and attack and kill them, but not always.
 That’s because: